Brigham Young College: The Closing of BYC

 The Closing of BYC

-While the physical items that composed BYC are now scattered, discarded, or demolished, the impact of this institution’s half-century of history continue to be seen and felt in Cache Valley.
+While the physical items that composed BYC are now scattered, discarded, or demolished, the impact of this institution’s half century of history continues to be seen and felt in Cache Valley.
 Even the bell tower design on the 2016 addition to Logan High School recalls the BYC’s buildings that once stood on the block.

 “If we so live that our good character and personality is admired, copied and handed down from generation to generation then BYC can never die; for its spirit shall live forever in the heart of mankind.” —Maud Baird (1926 address to the student body, Memorial program)